ian-whitestone/python-proxy-server/README.md

 Amazon Web Services' (AWS) serverless offering, [AWS Lambda](https://aws.amazon.com/lambda/), is part of their "always free tier".
 What that means is you get 1 million requests per month, or 3.2 million seconds of compute time per month, for free.
 Forever.

-You can deploy a simple flask app on lambda, which will make your web requests for you from within AWS.
-The deployment is seamlessly handled by [zappa](https://github.com/Miserlou/Zappa), a framework for managing serverless Python applications.
+You can deploy a simple Flask app on Lambda, which will make your web requests for you from within AWS' network, rather than your local, or web scraping machine's IP address.
+This can help you get around firewalls, or websites that will block your IP address after repeated requests.
+The deployment is seamlessly handled by [Zappa](https://github.com/Miserlou/Zappa), a framework for managing serverless Python applications.

 <p align="center">
     <img src="media/architecture.png" height="400px">